Black Alder: Benefits, Dosage, Side Effects, Drug Interactions, and Other Important Information

 Effects of Neuroprotection

-Due to the high concentration of phenolic acids in black alder, which might lessen oxidative stress in the brain and shield neurons from harm, it has been suggested that black alder possesses neuroprotective properties.
+Due to the high concentration of phenolic acids in black alder, which might lessen oxidative stress in the and shield neurons from harm, it has been suggested that black alder possesses neuroprotective properties.
 Additionally, these substances can modify neurotransmitter systems, such as cholinergic and serotonergic systems, which are essential for cognitive functions.
 They can also inhibit the aggregation of amyloid, a protein involved in the pathogenesis of Alzheimer’s disease.

 Cancer cells.